tlapinsk/colab-examples/README.md

 When running in a Colab notebook, be sure to back it with a GPU.
 You can do this via: Edit > Notebook settings > Hardware accelerator > GPU.

 You can also try using a [TPU](https://cloud.google.com/tpu/).
 In my testing, I didn't see a performance increase using a TPU.
 In fact, the TPU was slower than the GPU backed notebook.
+I may have to do some more research, but it could possibly be due to CNN training performing better on a GPU.

 ## Datasets
 Below are links to the datasets I used.
 They are all public and free to use, so don't hesitate to use them for your own personal projects.
 Kaggle is a great place to find ML/DL data sets that are pre-labeled.
 As many know, lableing is time consuming.
 You may want to consider using AWS Mechanical Turk to outsource your labeling.